nicinabox/superslides/README.md

 # Markup

 Markup is pretty straightforward.
 At the very least you'll need a `ul` with a container.
 Inside each `li` you're pretty much home free.
+I've included a completely optional `.container`

     <div id="slides">
       <ul>